2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-beginners-guide-to-citing-open-source-code-in-rmarkdown.md

 `author = {hw # rf # lh # km}`

 ## Calling Your References
-The **key** in the above example and all of your BibTeX entries is the signal to Rmarkdown to search your .bib file for the information to populate your reference in a paragraph.
+The **key** in the above example and all of your BibTeX entries is a shorthand name for your reference that acts as the signal to Rmarkdown to search your .bib file for the information to populate your reference in a paragraph.
-The format for that call is `[@tag]`.
+The format for that call is `[@key]`.
 You can place the citation call in a paragraph of text easily using square brackets:

 "This post was made possible by the information made available on bibtex.org [@bibtex].
 Thanks guys!"